-Independent reviewing officers are social workers who check that plans for children in care are followed properly.
+Independent reviewing officers check that children in care are looked after well and listened to.

-Children in care in the 1990s, and before that, didn’t have an independent reviewing officer.
-These very important jobs only started for all children in care in 2004!
+Children in care in the past didn’t have an independent reviewing officer.
 The box at the very bottom of this page tells you how, and why, they started.

 Protecting your rights

-Your IRO must speak to you in private about the things that will be checked and discussed in the review of your care.
-If you have enough understanding, your independent reviewing officer doesn’t have to speak to you in private if your refuse.
-We imagine this happens rarely because most children and young people want to make sure their views and feelings are listened to and taken into account.
+If you have enough understanding, your independent reviewing officer doesn’t have to speak to you in private if you don’t want this.
+We imagine this happens rarely because most children and young people want to make sure their views and feelings are carefully listened to and taken seriously.
 If your independent reviewing officer thinks you don’t understand, then they can also be excused from meeting you in private.
 If you are reading this information about your rights, then it seems obvious to us that you have understanding!

-Your IRO must make sure your review is done properly – see below for all the things that have to be carefully looked at, to make sure you are being looked after well.
+Make sure your review is done properly – see below for all the things that have to be carefully checked.

 If your independent reviewing officer thinks your local authority hasn’t given enough information to allow a proper review of your care, then s/he can postpone your review meeting for up to 20 working days (four weeks in total).